-TEACH Grant.
-The Teacher Education Assistance for College and Higher Education (TEACH) Grant Program will provide up to \$3,728 annually in aid to undergraduate and graduate students who agree to teach as a highly qualified teacher in a "high need" field.
+• TEACH Grant.
+The Teacher Education Assistance for College and Higher Education (TEACH) Grant Program will provide additional grant aid to undergraduate and graduate students admitted to specific certification track education degree programs, who are maintaining a 3.25 GPA, and who agree to teach as a highly qualified teacher in a "high need" field.
+Please note, Doctoral and Education Studies programs are not eligible.